 - Create a Binance Smart Chain wallet on MetaMask and add the Binance Smart Chain network.
 Install the MetaMask extension if you don’t have it already, create a new wallet or restore an existing one, go to settings and add the Binance Smart Chain network (or simply go to PancakeSwap and hit ‘connect’ while in MetaMask to get a prompt to add the Binance Smart Chain network).
 You can swap between the Ethereum main net and Binance Smart Chain main net using the toggle switch at the top right hand of the wallet.
 You’ll use the same address but different networks for Ethereum and Binance Smart Chain.
 You can also use this wallet for other networks like Polygon by adding and switching the network as well.

 Network Name: Binance Smart Chain

 Block Explorer URL (optional): https://bscscan.com

 - Open up PancakeSwap, ‘connect’ your wallet, and trade your Binance Smart Chain BNB for another coin.
 PancakeSwap is basically Binance Chain’s Uniswap.
 If you already know how to swap on DEXs and LP and farm, you are good.
-Have fun and don’t forget to sell to BUSD (stable Binance dollars) when you are one.
+Have fun, and don’t forget to sell to BUSD (stable Binance dollars) when you are done.
 If you don’t know what I just said and think the above is a lot of confusing steps, you may want to consider sticking with ETH and learning more about DEXs and farming before diving into DeFi on Binance, as many of the projects are more established (even if transactions are more expensive).